-‘The Walking Dead’ S07E13; Is Crazy Morgan Back For Good?
+‘The Walking Dead’ S07E13: Is Crazy Morgan Back For Good?
+[Spoilers]

 — The Walking Dead AMC (@WalkingDead_AMC) March 11, 2017

-On the way to the meet, we finally learn what that teaser photo of the cantelopes was all about during the mid-season hiatus.
+On the way to the meet, we finally learn what that teaser photo of the cantaloupes was all about during the mid-season hiatus.
 Richard stealthily hides a melon, and you know that’s just not going to fly.
-And Richard has prepared a roadblock for some reason, maybe it’s just to distract everyone while he hides the cantelope?
+And Richard has prepared a roadblock for some reason, maybe it’s just to distract everyone while he hides the cantaloupe?
 As they get to the meeting point with the Saviors, it becomes apparent what the shopping carts were for.
 Gavin is waiting for them and not happy that the Kingdom has arrived late.

 Oh, and look who’s there as well.
-It’s Jared.
-Who gets slapped with a staff once again.
+It’s Jared, who gets slapped with a staff once again.
 Jared isn’t happy, but stands down for a minute while Gavin looks over the delivery and discovers that they are one. melon. short.

 Gavin gets Ezekiel to have everyone give up their weapons and decides that enough is enough.
 Things have to be dealt with right now.
 Jared gets a glint in his eye and points a gun at Richard.
 Richard mans up and tells Jared to do it.